fledge-iot/fledge/tests/system/python/docs/packages/test_pi_webapi.rst

 Objective
 +++++++++
-This test is designed for the specific purpose of testing of Fledge by ingesting data into Fledge using the `fledge-south-coap` plugin and sending it to the PI Server using the `fledge-north-OMF` plugin.
+This test is designed to verify that data ingested into Fledge using the `fledge-south-coap` plugin is successfully sent to the PI Server in complex(legacy) data type format using the `fledge-north-OMF` plugin.

-This test comprises *TestPackagesCoAP_PI_WebAPI* class having following test cases functions:
+This test consists of *TestPackagesCoAP_PI_WebAPI* class, which contains following test case functions:

-1. **test_omf_task**: Test that data is ingested into Fledge using service of `fledge-south-coap` and sent to PI using `fledgee-north-OMF` task, also verifies the data sent and received counts, checks whether the required asset is created, and ensures that the data sent from Fledge via the OMF plugin reaches the PI Server.
+1. **test_omf_task**: Verifies that data is ingested into Fledge using the fledge-south-coap service and sent to the PI Server via the fledge-north-OMF task.
+It checks that the data sent and received counts match, the required asset is created, and that the data sent from Fledge through the OMF plugin successfully reaches the PI Server.
-2. **test_omf_task_with_reconfig**: Test whether data is ingested into Fledge using the `fledge-south-coap` service and sent to the PI Server using the `fledge-north-OMF` task.
-Then, reconfigure the OMF task with an invalid user ID and verify if data transmission to the PI Server stops.
+2. **test_omf_task_with_reconfig**: Verifies that data is ingested into Fledge using the fledge-south-coap service and sent to the PI Server via the fledge-north-OMF task.
+Then, it reconfigures the OMF task with an invalid user ID to verify whether data transmission to the PI Server stops.

 Prerequisite